mikiec84/generator-botlerplate/README.md

 ![alt text][logo5]

-In this last step, decide if you want to have an example intent or not.
+In this last step, decide if you want to have a code example with all the logic or not.
 The example given is a bot explaining you how to start with Recast.AI.
 You can always refer to our documentation for further information.
-The intents you'll get as an example are the ones from the bot you automatically have when registering on [Recast.AI](https://recast.ai).
+The intents you'll need to launch this example bot are the ones from the bot you automatically have when registering on [Recast.AI](https://recast.ai).

 [logo6]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/example.png "Recast.AI"